rackerlabs/support-how-to/content/cloud-servers/using-ntp-to-sync-time.md

     sudo pacman &ndash;Sy ntp

-Once installed, you can ensure the service will run at boot time by adding &ldquo;ntpd&rdquo; to the &ldquo;DAEMONS&rdquo; value in the rc.conf file here:
+Once installed, you can ensure the service will run at boot time by adding "ntpd" to the "DAEMONS" value in the rc.conf file here:

     /etc/rc.conf